Coltensiemer/nx-t-c-jr/README.md

+# CHALLENGE #1 - Phone password

+- [ ] Add the ability to check if clicked numbers match the password.
+(Password is 62751)
+- [ ] If the password is correct, display a success message.
+- [ ] After 2 seconds, remove the message from the screen and reset the password input.
+- [ ] If the password is incorrect, display a failure message.
+- [ ] After 2 seconds, remove the message from the screen and reset the password input.

+# CHALLENGE #2 - GROCERY STORE

+### STORY

+Imagine there is system online that has 5 queues each queue can have N number of customers with N items.
+The system will process the queue with the lowest items first.
+If there are two queues with the same number of items, the queue that was added first will be processed first.
+If there are no customers in the store, the system will display a message saying "There are no customers in the store".

+### VISUALIZATION

+[2] -- [-] -- [5] -- [1] -- [4]
+[9] -- [-] -- [-] -- [-] -- [2]
+[3] -- [-] -- [4] -- [-] -- [2]

+### TODO

+- [ ] Add the ability to add a customer to a queue with a number of items.
+The customers should be add to the queue with the lowest number of items.
+If there are two queues with the same number of items, the customer should be added to the first one.
+- [ ] Every 1 second, the system should process the queue with the lowest number of items.
+If there are two queues with the same number of items, the queue that was added first should be processed first.
+- [ ] If there are no customers in the store, the system should display a message saying "There are no customers in the store".
+- [] The system should display the number of customers in each queue. if there are no customers in a queue, the system should display a dash (-).

+#### HINTS (WE ARE USING REACT)

+- [ ] Use `setInterval` to process the queue every 1 second.
+- [ ] Use `setTimeout` to remove the message after 2 seconds.
+- [ ] Represent the system as an array of arrays.
+- [ ] Represent each queue as an array.
+- [ ] Represent each customer as a number in the queue array.
+- [ ] Use `useState` to store the system.
+- [ ] Use `useEffect` to process the queue every 1 second.
+- [ ] Use `map` to display the system.

 # CHALLENGE #3

 - [ ] Add the ability to click on a section of the page and have it add a blue circle thats 12 by 12 pixels.